ashchan/tomcat-control-panels/README.md

 ![Panel Design](assets/design.png)

 I design the panel using FreeCAD.
 It consists of three layers.
 The bottom and middle layers are composed and 3D printed as a single object.

-For the top layer I yet have to find a way to make it.
-Not owning a laser or CNC engraver, this needs more experiments and ideas.

 Note the hole diameters are determined by looking at switches, buttons and encoders I have.
 They are likely to not fit for others.